adamstapelmann/btc_algotrading/README.md

 Algotrading project for Bitcoin.
 This project seeks to analyze bitcoin metrics and make buy/sell trades in order to make profit off of the long term.
 Currently, we look for a switch in trend between the current price of bitcoin and the 5 day moving average.

 ## Set up
 There is a lot of setup up for this, so bear with me.
-By the end of this, however, you should have all the necessary tools to mimic this stragey, and it shouldn't be too difficult to tweak the algorithm to have a different trading strategy.
+By the end of this, however, you should have all the necessary tools to mimic this strategy, and it shouldn't be too difficult to tweak the algorithm to have a different trading strategy.

 ### Get historical data
 To get historical data, we need to scrape CoinMarketCap's website.
 They have an API to get it, but it costs money.